parents and kid on a bike

 We want our kids to be involved in all sorts of things, like after-school activities and camps.
 While these things can make for well-rounded kids, they can create a financial burden for parents.
 I would suggest creating a fund just for these expenses so when it’s time to pay for dues, fees, uniforms, or equipment, you have the money set aside.
 This practice can also help you set limits if your kids want to try everything under the sun.

-Eventually, your kids will need their own spending money for when they are out and about with friends.
+Eventually, your kids will need their own money to spend when they are out and about with friends.
 When my daughter was 10, we decided that it was time.
-I couldn’t find a bank that allowed her to have a debit card at her age, so I chose to set her up with a Greenlight debit card, which for $4.99 a month (for up to five kids), allowed me to quickly and easily add money from allowance and financial gifts that she had received from friends and family.
+We couldn’t find a bank that allowed her to have a debit card at her age, so we set her up with a Greenlight debit card which for $4.99 a month (for up to five kids), allowed me to quickly and easily add money from financial gifts that she had received from friends and family and allowance that she earned from doing chores.
+When she was 16, we switched over to a free kid’s savings account with a debit card at our local bank.
+This account allowed us to continue to have oversight but ditch the monthly fee at Greenlight.
+At 18, she switched to a free adult account, and with her permission, we linked her account to ours which provides us with some access and an easy channel to funnel money to her, if needed.

 Saving for college